-Is it absolutely necessary for a property management company to send a 1099 to the owner stating how much was paid in as rent for their property?
+Is it necessary for a property manager to send 1099 to the owner stating how much was paid in as rent for their property?

 Yes, it is the law.
 Failure to comply can result in penalties and fines by the IRS.

 Does the year-end statement show how profitable an owner’s properties were?